Written By Liz Oakes

 It can also cause slowing of the nervous system that leads to drowsiness and sedation.
 Too much Ginger can cause irregular heartbeat and gastric problems.

-If you are going to take remedies made from this herb, it is important for you to choose a Ginger root extract that is made from a standardized extract of the ginger root, in order to reap the full health benefits of ginger root.
+To reap the full health benefits of ginger root, if you are going to take remedies made from this herb, it is important for you to choose a ginger root extract that is made from a standardized extract of the ginger root.